lwe/gravatarify/README.md

     # (Note: how it's possible to skip the email attribute, btw - that's a feature)
     %img{ gravatar_attrs(@user, :size => 20) }/

-_Need more?_ Allright, that was just the quickstart, to get up and running with ease.
+**More!?** Allright, that was just the quickstart, to get up and running with ease.
 However, this library provides quite a bit more, like:

  * ...view helpers, namely `gravatar_url` and `gravatar_tag`, see "Using the view helpers".